bdavisdotcom/edge-test/Reviewer-README.md

 # Notes to the reviewer

+## Please email or call me if you have trouble getting this working.

 ## How to get this running on your machine
 - Note: I used Windows to develop and test this
 - Since this uses port 80 for the front end, make sure you are not already using port 80 for something else